 Furthermore, St. Germanus of Constantinople tells us the “spiritual salutation (of Hosanna), pronounced by all, portrays the future faith, love, concord, unanimity and reasonable identity of everyone for one another through which the worthy receive familiarity towards the Word of God.”

-The triumphal hymn is immediately followed by the priest praising the Father and Son’s great love for humanity and recalling (in what are commonly called the “Words of Institution”) Christ’s words over the bread and wine at the Last Supper (Matthew 26:26-29; Mark 14:22-25; Luke 22:14-19; see also 1 Corinthians 11:24-25).
+The triumphal hymn is immediately followed by the priest exalting the Father and Son’s great love for humanity and recalling (in what are commonly called the “Words of Institution”) Christ’s words over the bread and wine at the Last Supper (Matthew 26:26-29; Mark 14:22-25; Luke 22:14-19; see also 1 Corinthians 11:24-25).
 St. Ephrem the Syrian adds these words to Christ’s teaching at the Last Supper, “As you have seen Me do, do you also in My memory.
 Whenever you are gathered together in My name in churches everywhere, do what I have done, in memory of Me.
 Eat My Body, and drink My Blood, a covenant new and old.”

-It is important to realize that the priest himself does not change the bread and wine into the Body and Blood of Christ; the words he says are not a magical spell.
+It is important to realize that the priest himself does not change the bread and wine into the Body and Blood of Christ; the words he says are not a magical incantation.
 As St. John Chrysostom says, “It is not the power of man which makes what is put before us the Body and Blood of Christ, but the power of Christ Himself who was crucified for us.
 The priest standing there in the place of Christ says these words but their power and grace are from God.”
 This is why the priest proclaims to Christ that the Eucharist is “Thine own of Thine own,” and why the people respond with a joyful and awe-filled cry of praise and blessing to our God.

 The priest then prays that the Holy Spirit will be sent down.
 While the Orthodox Church does not have a theory regarding precisely when the bread and wine become Christ’s Body and Blood, the priest nonetheless tells us the Holy Spirit makes this change; we celebrate by joyously exclaiming, “Amen.
 Amen.
 Amen.”
 Notice what the Holy Spirit is sent down upon: not only the bread and wine, but also upon all the people present.
 St. John of Kronstadt tells us this is because “through His one Spirit, living in the Holy Sacrament of the Body and Blood, celebrated in all the churches of the world, (our Lord) wishes to unite us to Himself…and to cut off and cleanse that which in all of us prevents union with Him and with each other.”
 The priest therefore prays that through the Holy Eucharist we will be purified and forgiven, and prepared “for the fulfillment of the Kingdom of Heaven.”